Great to have you here, Rushland Boy, the fastest three hours in media.

 I mean, everything that we have grown up knowing about politics and how you succeed in it, Donald Trump has set aside in the last year.

-Yeah, see, this is that moment in time where the NBC crew are starting to figure out that the standard ways they have always been able to rely on to take out Republican candidates is not working.
+Yeah, see, this is that moment in time where the NBC crew is starting to figure out that the standard ways they have always been able to rely on to take out Republican candidates is not working.

 They've been trying to take Trump out since last June.